 Cord blood banks analyze and process the cord blood it receives.
-It assigns the blood certain characteristics.
 Everyone's blood and cells can be assigned characteristics.
 For stem cells to treat a disease, the characteristics from donated stem cells and the person receiving the stem cells needs to match.
 A match means these characteristics are similar.
 When a match is made, donated stem cells can help a sick person's immune system fight diseases.

 If you decide to bank cord blood, the blood is processed and tested.
 It's then categorized so that the cord blood bank can find the best match when a sick person needs it.

 There are two types of cord blood banks: public cord blood banks and private (or family) cord blood banks.
 They are different in a few ways.

 Think of public cord blood banks as large donation centers.
 You are giving away your baby's cord blood so it can be used to help save a stranger's life.
 Most healthcare providers encourage you to donate your cord blood to a public bank because it helps others at no risk to you.
 Thousands of people seek stem cell donations each year.
 The stem cells in public banks can be used by anyone who matches.

 Some details about public cord blood banks include:

 You can store your baby's cord blood in a private blood bank.
 This ensures that only your family can use it.
 Private blood banks are helpful for families with a history of health conditions that can be treated with stem cells.
 It's also beneficial if you have a family member currently needing a stem cell transplant.

 Other details about public cord blood banks include: